rickchong/diamond-analysis/diamond_analysis.md

 ![](diamond_analysis_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-The difference can be highlighted by plotting the bar chart as 100% stacked
+The difference can be highlighted by plotting a 100% stacked chart.

 ```r